jjmontesl/cubesviewer/doc/guide/cubesviewer-quickstart.md

 * *Cubes* is the OLAP Cubes Server by DataBrewery.
 * *CubesViewer* is the client-side HTML5 viewer library for Cubes.
 * *CubesViewer Studio* is the client-side HTML5 exploring solution for Cubes.
-* *CubesViewer Server* is the server-side backend for CubesViewer Studio.
+* *CubesViewer Server* is the server-side backend for CubesViewer Studio (optional).

 Setting up Cubes and CubesViewer example data